 There is not enough information to confirm whether people still live in Troupville, but as of 1874, it was described as a deserted village.

 Two hundred years ago, the city of Petersburg was the biggest competition to Augusta.
 The town was noticeable for its welcoming residents, among other qualities.
-In terms of economy, it was known for its tobacco inspection station, but additionally, it was a bustling and commercial town.
+In terms of economy, it was known for its tobacco inspection station and bustling commercial town.

 Petersburg had a short life compared to other towns and cities since it didn’t fully develop until after the American Revolution.
 At the beginning of the 1800s, the population started to decline.
 As more and more residents continued to move away, the lands were used for agricultural business.

 Initially, tobacco was the chief source of agriculture, but cotton replaced it in later years.
-Unfortunately, the steamboats used for cotton couldn’t make it as far up above the city of Augusta.
-With the construction of railroads, places like Petersburg were not an ideal location anymore.
-The post office was one of the last businesses active before it was moved to Lisbon, Georgia, in 1844 and ultimately closing in 1855.
+Unfortunately, the steamboats used for cotton couldn’t make it as far up above Augusta.
+With the construction of railroads, places like Petersburg were not ideal locations anymore.
+The post office was one of the last businesses active before it was moved to Lisbon, Georgia, in 1844 and ultimately closed in 1855.

-Nowadays, the land used to serve as Petersburg is now an artificial reservoir located at Lake Strom Thurmond.
+The land used to serve as Petersburg is now an artificial reservoir at Lake Strom Thurmond.
 Next to it, there’s a park called Bobby Brown State Outdoor Recreation Area, which is an excellent location for camping.
-And even though this land is almost entirely submerged, when the water levels are low, you might be lucky to take a glimpse of what Petersburg used to be.
+And even though this land is almost entirely submerged, when the water levels are low, you might be lucky to glimpse what Petersburg used to be.

-Many present-day ghost towns are proof of the changes that a society goes through over the years.
+Many present-day ghost towns prove the changes society has gone through over the years.
 Advancement, mining, and war were the culprits in most of these Georgia towns.